yellamnaidukottavalasa555/Sentiment-Analysis-of-IMDB-Movie-Reviews/README.md

 ### Conclusion

-Based on our evaluation metrics and hypothesis testing, I selected LR, MNB with TF-IDF features are the best-performing models and then RFC gives better results with TF-IDF for sentiment analysis on the IMDB Movie reviews dataset.
+Based on evaluation metrics and hypothesis testing, I selected LR, MNB with TF-IDF features are the best-performing models and then RFC gives better results with TF-IDF for sentiment analysis on the IMDB Movie reviews dataset.